-Believe it or not, the following three issues are something that nearly every business I’ve encountered is currently dealing with, or has dealt with and resolved in the past.
-Let that serve as some comfort as you read this and realize your company struggles with the same issues.
+The following are three common online marketing mistakes that nearly every small business I’ve encountered is currently dealing with, or has dealt with in the past.
+Let that serve as some comfort as you read this and possibly realize your company struggles with the same issues.

-Searching for your ad will increase the number of impressions without clicks, which in turn will lower your click through rate.
-Subsequently, a lower click through rate can keep your ads from being shown as often as it would have without the wasted impressions.
+This common online marketing mistakes will increase the number of impressions without clicks, which in turn will lower your click-through rate.
+Subsequently, a lower click-through rate (CTR) can keep your ads from being shown as often as it would have without the wasted impressions.

-The real issue here is when people are curious as to where they rank for a specific keyword, they conduct a common Google search, believing that is where they rank every time for every person searching.
-Because of the increased focus on personalization of search in recent years, in addition to geographic signals, this thinking is incorrect.
+The real issue here is when people are curious about where they rank for a specific keyword, they conduct a common Google search believing that’s where they rank every time for every person searching.
+Because of the increased focus on personalization in online searches, in addition to geographic signals, this thinking is incorrect.
 Google is learning from your search habits and picks up your geographical location in an effort to present the best results to each individual searcher.

-To get a better idea of keyword rank and performance, I recommend using the following free tools:
+To get a better idea of your keyword rank and performance online, I recommend using the following free tools:

 – Google Search Console